Mahdimf79/error-conductor/README.md

 ### Why Use ErrorConductor?

 `ErrorConductor` provides a way to easily track and manage errors in large-scale distributed applications.
-By centralizing error reports in RabbitMQ, you can quickly analyze and respond to issues across multiple repositories and services.
+By centralizing error reports in RabbitMQ, you can:

+- **Monitor errors**: Gain visibility across multiple repositories.
+- **Analyze issues**: Use consistent error formats for easier debugging.
+- **React quickly**: Streamline error handling for rapid resolution.

 ### Contributing